Last Updated on April 27, 2022 by Paul Guzman

 Should you pick a plant with flowers?

 Most folks will pick plants that are flowering and this is ok but you may want to exclude anything that has lots of flowers.
 Why?
 Plants are less traumatized when you take them home to plant.
-What you are looking for are plants with lots of buds.
+What you need to be looking for are plants with lots of buds.

 It’s best to find ones that just consist of buds the more buds the better.
 However, if all you have to choose from are flowering plants, then go for it you can always sever them off or wait until they expire and deadhead them for future flowers.
-I’ve done this thousands of times and they always bounce back with an extra profusion of flowers.
+I’ve done this a thousand times and they always bounce back with an extra profusion of flowers.

 One big exception is if you are having company over and are wanting flowering plants when they arrive.
 Ok…lets continue.